Alex-Demha/ripple-effect/README.md

 ### What is Ripple?
-ripple is simply a small animation project that displays a .. well.. a ripple effect its 4 circles inside of each other that light up sequentially.
+ripple is simply a small animation project that displays a .. well.. a ripple effect. its 4 circles inside of each other that light up sequentially.

 an effect i have seen in VideoGameDunkey's new puplisher site named 'BigMode', although mine has less circles and is slower in transition (both tweakable).